-Outlook 2018
+Outlook 2019

-When new applications for financing will be received during the course of 2018, the Company will decide if, how and where to issue new notes or to take or provide new loans.
-The Company neither conducts nor plans to conduct, activities regarding research and development.
-The Company does not plan to have employees for 2018.
-The Company does not intend to make investments in 2018.
+When new applications for financing will be received during the course of 2019, the Company will decide if, how and where to issue new notes or to take or provide new loans.
+The Company does not plan to have employees for 2019.
+The Company does not intend to make investments in 2019.